Pzqqt/com.androidemu.nes/README.md

 2. Why do I experience dropped frames when playing games?

 > Most likely it's because your device's screen refresh rate is higher than 60.
 Please lock the screen refresh rate to 60 in system settings.

+3. Does it support FDS roms?

+> Yes, but you need the disk drive system file (disksys.rom), then import it in the emulator settings.

+4. Which roms does it support?

+> The core of this emulator is based on FCEU, so its compatibility is good.
+But:
+> 1. [UNIF (Universal NES Interchange format)](https://www.nesdev.org/wiki/UNIF) format roms are not supported
+> 2. Some weird XXX-in-1 roms are not supported
+> 3. The roms of some Chinese pirated manufacturers are not supported
+> 4. Rom support for mapper 163 is not good (many of the roms of China NanJing Technology (南晶科技) are mapper 163)

+5. Is Net-play available?

+> Yes!
+I tested it on a Redmi Note 5 Pro with Android 11 and another Redmi K30 with Android 12.1, and it works fine with both Bluetooth and WiFi.

+6. Is Zapper available?
+> Yes, but you need to turn off the virtual keyboard first.